LyraSolomon/programmer-training/general/lessons/basics/README.md

 We’ll talk more about this phenomenon later!

 ## Try it!
-Print arithmetic expressions in both the Python interpreter and by running files.
+Print arithmetic expressions in both the Python REPL and by running files.